openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 If the Self-Issued OP is able to perform pre-registration of the RP, `client_id` MUST equal to the client identifier the RP has pre-obtained using [@!OpenID.Registration] or out-of-band mechanisms, and `registration` nor `registration_uri` parameters MUST NOT be present in the Self-Issued OP Request.
 If the Self-Issued OP Request is signed, the public key for verification MUST be obtained during the pre-registration process.

 If the Self-Issued OP is unable to perform pre-registration of the RPs, mechanisms to obtain Relying Party metadata depend on whether the request is signed or not.
 When the request is not signed, metadata can be obtained from the registration parameter or using out-of-band mechanisms.
 When the request is signed, mechanism depends on the syntax of `client_id` and the resolution method used.
-If `client_id` is HTTPS URL, `client_id` is resolved to obtain all Relying Party metadata from an Entity Statement as defined in [@!OpenID.Federation], if `client_id` is a Decentralized Identifier, public key is obtained from a DID Doc as defined in [@!DID-Core] and the rest of the metadata is obtained from the registration parameter.
+If `client_id` is HTTPS URL, `client_id` is resolved to obtain all Relying Party metadata from an Entity Statement as defined in [@!OpenID.Federation], if `client_id` is a Decentralized Identifier (DID), public key is obtained from a DIDDoc as defined in [@!DID-Core] and the rest of the metadata is obtained from the registration parameter.

 # Self-Issued OpenID Provider Invocation {#siop-invocation}